Carrot Sugar Cookies

 It’s only been a little over a month that I posted a sugar cookie recipe for Valentine’s Day.
 But how can you possibly get enough of these buttery, crumbly, soft, vanilla-y cookies?
 Here in the HBB headquarters we have rationed our V-day cookies to last us almost until Easter.
 Because a). the recipe makes a ton of cookies and b). there is a lot of butter in these!
 But now that we have run out of these delicious cookies, it is time to make a fresh batch, Easter themed.

 I decided to go for carrots because they require only two different icing colors and I have been

 feeling lazy rather busy these days.
-Also the irony is kind of funny: Buttery cookies disguised as healthy carrots, ha ha ha (awkwardly turns head and notices that I’m the only one laughing).
+Also the irony is kind of funny: Buttery cookies disguised as healthy carrots (awkwardly turns head and notices that I’m the only one laughing).
 Anywho, while these cute little cookies are quite a lot of work they are incredibly fun to make.
 The endeavour is even more fun if you grab a partner and decorate together.
-Oooh here’s an idea: Host an Easter themed cookie decorating get-together.
+Maybe even host an Easter themed cookie decorating get-together.
 Make a whole big thing out of it and invite fellow cookie lovers to decorate together.
-But before you do, buy a lot of butter.
-Have I already mentioned how much butter these require?!

 buttery and sweet sugar cookies disguised as carrots

 - 200g butter, softened (7oz)

 - pinch of salt

 - a few drops almond extract*

 - orange food color